rtimush/sbt-updates/README.md

 Settings
 ========
 * `dependencyUpdatesReportFile`: report file location, `target/dependency-updates.txt` by default.
-* `dependencyUpdatesFilter`: filter matching dependencies that should be included from update reporting
+* `dependencyUpdatesFilter`: filter matching dependencies that should be included to update reporting.
 * `dependencyUpdatesFailBuild`: `dependencyUpdates` task will fail a build if updates found.
 * `dependencyAllowPreRelease`: when enabled, pre-release dependencies will be reported as well.